20 Most Frequently Asked Questions About Tofu (And Answers)

 14. Is Tofu Safe for Kids?

 Yes.
-Tofu is soft, easy to chew, and packed with calcium, protein, and iron—perfect for growing bodies.
+Tofu is soft, easy to chew, and packed with protein, calcium, and iron—great for growing bodies.

 15. Can You Eat Tofu Every Day?